-Is it ok for consenting adults to ‘pretend’ a rape encounter in the real world (RP)? – yes.
+Is it ok for consenting adults to ‘pretend’ a rape encounter in the real world (RP)? – grey area but not illegal.

-Is it ok for consenting adults to ‘pretend’ a rape encounter in the on line world (RP)? – yes.
+Is it ok for consenting adults to ‘pretend’ a rape encounter in the on line world (RP)? – grey area but not illegal.

 Is it ok for anonymous consenting adults to ‘pretend’ a rape encounter on line where both or one are not actually accountable – ???

 Now we are straying into grey areas . . . .